“No one ever told me that grief felt so like fear.” C.S. Lewis

 Our premarital relationship was a model of traditional courtship.
 We honoured each other right down to our chaste goodnight kisses.
 Our wedding was a fairytale complete with Elizabethan gowns, family crests flying from church rafters, and actors performing Romeo and Juliet’s balcony scene.

-But in all our premarital counseling, bridal showers, and discipling times with married friends, nobody explained to me what “for better or worse” might actually look like.
+But in all our premarital counselling, bridal showers, and discipling times with married friends, nobody explained to me what “for better or worse” might actually look like.

 Nobody warned me what it might feel like to hear my husband of 19 years (and the father of our three children) say, “I don’t love you anymore.”
 Nobody told me that during our four-year separation, I would lie alone in my bed night after sleepless night desperately trying not to think about where he was and what he was doing.